Paola Barbarino, Chief Executive Officer

 Since starting at ADI in 2006, Jane has worked on an increasing number of ADI events, including the development of regional conferences alongside its biennial international conference.
 She is passionate about supporting the organisational development of ADI’s members through the organisation of ADI’s capacity building programmes and global knowledge exchange in all ADI events.

 Previously working in the corporate sector, volunteering in Peru inspired Jane to change her direction and work in the not for profit sector.
 Whilst volunteering she learnt Spanish, which complements her BA in French and European Studies from Nottingham Trent University.

-As Research and Policy Project Lead for Alzheimer’s Disease International (ADI), Wendy leads on ADI’s participation in the STRiDE (Strengthening responses to dementia in developing countries) project in partnership with the London School of Economics and Political Sciences (LSE) Care Policy and Evaluation Centre (CPEC), international university partners, and Alzheimer associations in seven countries in Asia, Africa, and the Americas.
+As Research and Policy Project Lead, Wendy leads on ADI’s participation in the STRiDE (Strengthening responses to dementia in developing countries) project in partnership with the London School of Economics and Political Sciences (LSE) Care Policy and Evaluation Centre (CPEC), international university partners, and Alzheimer associations in seven countries in Asia, Africa, and the Americas.
 Her role also includes being the focal point for ADI’s research connections as well as working alongside ADI’s Medical and Scientific Advisory Panel.